domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Seek to accomplish and achieve 1,000 failures, and you'll end up with one success.
 Failure is the necessary and difficult road to success.

 Put something back in the place where you first looked for it.
 (Credit not mine; sauce: Reddit Life Pro Tips).
-Also: It's always in the last place you look. (har har)
+Also, it's always in the last place you look (har har).

 Everything's going to be O-K, <<insert your or someone else's name>>. (*gives hug*)